This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Measuring Ketone Levels

-Detecting ketones in urine is an accurate way of measuring your ketone levels.
-Ketone urine strips are widely available, simple to use and can instantly check your levels.
-After you’ve done your business simply match the color of the stick to the guide given to see your ketosis level.
+Detecting ketones in the urine is an accurate way of measuring your ketone levels.
+Ketone urine strips are widely available, simple to use, and can instantly check your levels.
+After you’ve done your business, simply match the color of the stick to the guidelines given to see your ketosis level.

 Urine strips are not 100% accurate since it won’t match the more accurate readings of ketone levels in your blood.

 Some people may prefer the more accurate reading of ketone blood levels.
 Let’s not forget you will need to prick yourself with a needle every time you want to test, so it’s far from pain-free.